coreos/coreos-ops-assistant/README.md

-# CoreOS Pipeline Assistant
+# CoreOS Operations Assistant

-This is an AI-powered assistant used by the CoreOS team to make pipeline monitoring easier.
+This is an AI-powered assistant used by the CoreOS team to make operations (such as pipeline monitoring) easier.
+It works in Slack or Matrix.
-Currently, it only works in Slack, but in the future it will also be pluggable into Matrix.

-The assistant listens for direct mentions in a Slack channel in which it was invited.
+The assistant listens for direct mentions in a chat channel in which it was invited.

-Currently, it can:
-- retrieve overall pipeline health status
-- retrieve generic build information (stream, version, architectures, status)
-- retrieve build logs, analyze them, and provide a summary of failures
-- retry builds

 ## Setup